buildbuddy-io/buildbuddy/docs/config-github.md

 <!--
 {
-  "name": "Github",
+  "name": "GitHub",
-  "category": "5eed3e2ace045b343fc0a328",
+  "category": "5f84be4816a46711e64ca065",
   "priority": 500
 }
 -->

-# Github Configuration
+# GitHub Configuration

 In order to configure BuildBuddy's GitHub integration, you'll either need to:

 - [create an access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the `repo:status` scope.
 This is the supported method for BuildBuddy open source.
-- or [create a Github Oauth app](https://docs.github.com/en/developers/apps/creating-an-oauth-app).
+- or [create a GitHub Oauth app](https://docs.github.com/en/developers/apps/creating-an-oauth-app).
 In the `Authorization callback URL` field - you'll need to enter your BuildBuddy application url, followed by the path `/auth/`.
 For example: `https://https://app.buildbuddy.io/auth/`.
 This is the recommended method for BuildBuddy Enterprise.

 ## Section

-`github:` The Github section enables the posting of BuildBuddy Github commit statuses for CI runs. **Optional**
+`github:` The GitHub section enables the posting of BuildBuddy GitHub commit statuses for CI runs. **Optional**

 ## Options